mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

   <tr>
    <td colspan="2" ><strong>Purpose:</strong>
 <p>
-Send raw data as measured by the acquisition device to the recogniser.
+Send raw data as measured by the acquisition device to the decoder.
    </td>
   </tr>
   <tr>